 Under revenues from electronic payment acceptance, the fees and commissions collected from merchants in connection with the merchant acceptance points belonging to the reporting entity shall be reported.
 Revenue related data shall be provided by the reporting entities having vested interest in the acceptance, irrespective of whether they use their own devices or ones operated by other service providers.
 In the data reporting, merchants shall be categorised on the basis of the overall value of the total payment turnover (card or instant payments) transacted by them in the period under review, and this categorisation shall be carried out in each period under review.

-Revenues from card acceptance shall be reported under both code "KARTYABEV" and "PENZFBEV".
-Under the code “KARTYABEV”, the fees related to POS terminals and other devices enabling acceptance of electronic payment solutions (code „12” in column g), interchange fees (code „13” in column g) and other income (code „14” in column g) should be reported.
+Revenue from card acceptance should be included under both codes “KARTYABEV” and “PENZFBEV”; similarly, revenue from the acceptance of instant payments should be included under both codes “AFRBEV” and “PENZFBEV”.
+Under the codes “KARTYABEV” and “AFRBEV” are to be reported the charges related to POS terminals and other devices enabling the acceptance of electronic payment solutions (code values 12 and/or 22 in column “g”), interchange fees (code value 13 in column “g”), and other income (code value 14 in column “g”).
 All revenues from SZÉP card services shall be reported under “KARTYABEV” and SZÉP card service revenues (code “15” in column g).
-Similarly, revenues from acceptance of instant payments shall be reported under both code “AFRBEV” and “PENZFBEV”.
-Under the code “AFRBEV”, the fees related to POS terminals and other devices enabling acceptance of electronic payment solutions (code „12” in column g), interchange fees (code „13” in column g) and other income (code „14” in column g) should be reported.
 If the payment card and instant payment acquiring service is provided by the same device, the fees related to POS terminals and other devices for acceptance of electronic payment solutions must be divided between the “KARTYABEV” and AFRBEV” codes, paying special attention to the prevention of redundancy.
-If charges related to POS terminals and other devices enabling acceptance of electronic payment solutions are collected as a fixed charge (for example monthly charge) directly related to a POS terminal or other devices enabling acceptance of electronic payment solutions, it shall be included under the other revenues not related to transactions (code „03” in column g) with the code “PENZFBEV”.
-If the fees related to the POS terminal and other devices enabling acceptance of electronic payment solutions are collected in some form related to the number or value of the transactions, it should be reported under the code “PENZFBEV” with the corresponding form of transaction.
+If these charges are collected as a fixed fee (monthly fee, annual fee), they should be classified under other non-transaction revenue (code value 03 in column “g”) under the code “PENZFBEV”.
+If the fees associated with POS terminals and other devices enabling the acceptance of electronic payment solutions are collected in some form linked to transaction flows, they should be reported under the code “PENZFBEV”, in connection with the corresponding transaction.
 For items classified as interchange fees and other income, if they are related to the number or value of the transactions, they shall be classified under the code “PENZFBEV” under revenues related to payment card purchases (credits) or revenues related to credit transfers (code “18” and „20” in column g).
-In the other hand, if they collected as a fixed fee, they should be reported under other revenues not related to transactions (code „03” in column g).
+On the other hand, if they collected as a fixed fee, they should be reported under other revenues not related to transactions (code „03” in column g).